-Substantially all of our revenue is derived from multi-year contracts that are terminable for convenience of the customer.
-Under our multi-year agreements, we contract to provide customers with staffing services through work or service orders at the customers' request.
+Substantially all of our revenue is derived from contracts or master service agreements that are renewable or perpetual and that are terminable by our customers for their convenience and at their discretion.
+Under our renewable or perpetual agreements, we contract to provide staffing services through work or service orders at the customers' request.
 Under these agreements, our customers often have little or no obligation to request our staffing services.
-In addition, most of our contracts are cancellable on limited notice, even if we are not in default under the contract.
+In addition, most of our contracts are cancellable on limited notice and without material penalties, even if we are not in default under the contract.
 We may hire employees permanently to meet anticipated demand for services under these agreements that may ultimately be delayed or cancelled.
-We could face a significant decline in revenues and our business, financial condition or results of operations could be materially adversely affected if:

-- · we see a significant decline in the staffing services requested from us under our service agreements; or - · our customers cancel or defer a significant number of staffing requests; or our existing customer agreements expire or lapse and we cannot renew or replace them with similar agreements.
+We could face a significant decline in revenues and our business, financial condition or results of operations could be materially adversely affected if we see a significant decline in the staffing services requested from us under our service agreements; or our customers cancel or defer a significant number of staffing requests; or our existing customer agreements expire or lapse and we cannot renew or replace them with similar agreements.